xfnw/fbflut/README.md

 ## caveats
 - on arm and places with a weird dynamic linker, you may need to change `-lpthread` to `-pthread` in the Makefile
-- this writes directly to your framebuffer, and uses the assumtion that it is little-endian to make colors go in the correct place if alpha is omitted. if this does not apply to you, add `-DALPHA_AT_END` to `CFLAGS` in the Makefile to allow omitting alpha in `PX` commands
+- this writes provided colors directly to your framebuffer, meaning it inherits the color format. if your system is big-endian, or if your color format is weird, you may need to add `-DALPHA_AT_END` to `CFLAGS` in the Makefile to allow omitting alpha in `PX` commands
-- fbflut does not store its own buffer, the canvas is entirely stored in the framebuffer, so be weary of other programs writing to it as thats the only copy
+- fbflut does not store its own buffer, the canvas is entirely mmapped to the framebuffer, so be weary of other programs writing to it

 ## LOSSY compile option
 add `-DLOSSY` to `CFLAGS` in the Makefile to disable waiting